 Reference Obligations will be removed from the Reference Pool if a data correction occurs that causes a Reference Obligation to no longer meet certain specified criteria within the definition of Eligibility Criteria as further described in "Summary of Terms - The Reference Pool - Characteristics of the Reference Obligations".
 However, Fannie Mae will not request the repurchase of any Reference Obligation with a data correction if Fannie Mae determines that the Reference Obligation otherwise satisfies Fannie Mae's eligibility and underwriting criteria based on the updated loan data.
 This is the case even if the data correction results in a more adverse risk profile for the Reference Obligation in question.
-In addition, Fannie Mae will not request the repurchase of any Reference Obligation with minor technical violations or minor missing documentation if Fannie Mae determines that the Reference Obligation otherwise satisfies Fannie Mae's eligibility and underwriting criteria.
-Any reduction in repurchases of Reference Obligations that have experienced Credit Events or Modification Events would reduce the occurrence of Tranche Write-up Amounts and, in turn, increase the risk of losses to Noteholders.
+In addition, Fannie Mae will not request the repurchase of any Reference Obligation with minor technical violations or minor missing documentation if Fannie Mae determines that the Reference Obligations or minor missing documentation if Fannie Mae determines that the repurchase of Reference Obligations that have experienced Credit Events or Modification Events would reduce the occurrence of Tranche Write-up Amounts and, in turn, increase the risk of losses to Noteholders.